Killing Eve Is an Engrossing Portrayal of Queerness, and That's Exactly What TV Needs

 “The story of the seemingly straight woman who falls for a queer woman is as old as time, and to see it represented on television is refreshing.”

 Throughout the series, the show raises questions – and occasionally poses answers – to some very real queer concerns.
 How, for example, does one present oneself in the world in a way that is both authentic and safe?
 Sometimes going against the grain as far as dress or presentation can be dangerous, or at the very least exhausting.

-Throughout the first two seasons, we come to know and love Eve for her wit, her humanity, and her humour.
+Throughout the first two seasons, we come to know and love Eve for her wit, her humanity, and her humor.
 And during this time, Eve is married to a man.
 However, as these seasons progress, we discover that Eve is more than simply obsessed with Villanelle and is struggling to come to terms with this attraction.
 As early as the third episode of season one, we witness Eve starting to question her sexuality.
-Coming out can take years sometimes a whole lifetime, and watching a character starting to understand her attraction to someone she previously never considered resonates with me to the core.
+Coming out can take years, or sometimes, a whole lifetime.
+Watching a character starting to understand her attraction to someone she previously never considered resonates with me to the core.

 The themes of queerness and questioning are baldly stated by the character Bill.
 “I just fall in love with whoever I fall in love with,” Bill says before turning the question to Eve.
 “You ever been interested in women?”